yuriy-chumak/ol/doc/reference/ffs.md

 Ol provides out-of-the-box key-value dictionaries called "finite functions".
 Such name means that you can use these dictionaries as regular functions along with using them as a dictionary.

-The finite functions (ffs) are internally represented as red-black trees, so performance is much better than widely used association lists.
+The finite functions (ffs) are internally represented as red-black trees, so performance is much better than commonly used associative lists.

 ```scheme
 > (define numbers {